Rescue of the Danish Jews: Sweden's readiness and logistics

-The Jews were smuggled and transported out of Denmark over the Øresund strait from Zealand to Sweden—a passage of varying time depending on the specific route and the weather, but averaging under an hour on the choppy winter sea.
-Some were transported in large fishing boats of up to 20 tons, but others were carried to freedom in rowboats or kayaks.
-The ketch Albatros was one of the ships used to smuggle Jews to Sweden.
-Some refugees were smuggled inside freight rail cars on the regular ferries between Denmark and Sweden, this route being suited for the very young or old who were too weak to endure a rough sea passage.
-Danish Resistance Movement operatives had broken into empty freight cars sealed by the Germans after inspection, helped refugees onto the cars, and then resealed the cars with forged or stolen German seals to forestall further inspection.
+The Jews were smuggled and transported over the Øresund strait from Zealand to Sweden — a passage of varying time depending on the specific route and the weather; but averaging under an hour on the choppy winter sea.
+Some were transported in large fishing boats of up to 20 tons; others were carried to freedom in rowboats or kayaks.
+The ketch Albatros and the lighthouse tender Gerda III were two of the ships used to smuggle Jews to Sweden.
+Some refugees were smuggled inside freight rail cars on the regular ferries between the two countries, this route being suited for the very young or old who were too weak to endure a rough sea passage.
+Operatives had broken into empty freight cars sealed by the Nazis after inspection, helped refugees onto the cars, and then resealed them with forged or stolen seals to forestall further inspection.

-Fishermen charged on average 1,000 Danish kroner per person for the transport, but some charged up to 50,000 kroner.
-The average monthly wage at the time was less than 500 kroner, and half of the rescued Jews belonged to the working class.
+The fishermen charged on average 1,000 Danish kroner per person for the transport, but some charged up to 50,000 kroner.
+The average monthly wage at the time was less than 500 kroner; half of the rescued Jews belonged to the working class.
 Prices were determined by the market principles of supply and demand, as well as by the fishermen's perception of the risk.
 The Danish Resistance Movement took an active role in organizing the rescue and providing financing, mostly from wealthy Danes who donated large sums of money to the endeavor.
-In all the rescue is estimated to have cost around 20 million kroner, about half of which were paid by Jewish families and half from donations and collections.
+In all, the rescue is estimated to have cost around 20 million kroner, about half of which were paid by Jewish families, as well as half from donations and collections.